jithendray/jithendray.github.io/index.md

 ### whoami

 Hello, I'm a generalist with interests in data engineering, cloud engineering, linux and software engineering.
-Currently, I work as a **Data Engineer II** at Amazon's FinTech team.
+Currently, I work as a **Data Engineer II** in Amazon's FinTech team.

 On this little corner of the internet, I occasionally write down my thoughts and learning on topics that spark my interest—be it tech, data, or anything that I'm learning.